vzaccaria/linux-kernel-playground/Readme.md

 - In the container

   1. run `/scripts/build-fs.sh` to build up the initial ram disk
-  2. run `/scripts/start-qemu.sh` to launch the kernel; you should see AOS-MINI-LINUX printed in the terminal.
+  2. run `/scripts/start-qemu.sh` to launch the kernel;
   3. To disconnect from qemu: CTRL-a x

 If you modify the kernel code, rerun `/scripts/build-k.sh`.
 Currently there is only the vi editor installed; to install other tools in the container use `apt-get`.

+## Challenges

+- Challenge 1: try to build and run the kernel.
+You should see AOS-MINI-LINUX printed in the terminal of the container.

+- Challenge 2: try to compile and install in the 'hello world' kernel the module in `/demos/modules`.

 ## References